-Several of our programs are focused on protecting the microbiome, or our gut flora, which is home to millions of bacteria, composed of a natural balance of both "good" beneficial bacteria and "bad" pathogenic bacteria.
+Our C. difficile and C-IBS programs are focused on protecting the microbiome, or our gut flora, which is home to millions of bacteria and composed of a natural balance of both "good" beneficial bacteria and "bad" pathogenic bacteria.
 When that natural balance of all of these bacteria is disrupted, a person's health is compromised.

-C. difficile:
+C. difficile.